areaofeffect/hello-world/week1/README.md

   these skills and learn new ones even faster.
 - Design wise, we'll measure our successes by not only the code we write, but the problems code enables us to solve.
-- We'll learn how to evaluate what's good Copy Pasta (paste) v.s bad Copy Pasta.
+- We'll learn how to evaluate what's good Copy Pasta (paste) vs bad Copy Pasta.
 We want you to own your successes and failures. :)

 ---

-# Real-time
+# Learning in Real-time

 - Lot's of feedback and communication.
 - Coding is massive; we want to know what's confusing and what's not.